theodi/GCSE-and-equivalent-results-in-England-2012-to-2013-revised/methodology.md

 *SFR01_2014_AT.xls* | *table_17_incl_e_and_m.csv*| Local Authority tables - Table 17: GCSE and equivalent results of pupils at the end of key stage 4 for each local authority1 and region, including English and Mathematics GCSEs.
 Year: 2005/06 to 2012/132 (Revised).
 Coverage: England.
 *SFR01_2014_AT.xls* | *table_18.csv*| Local Authority tables - Table 18: The English Baccalaureate by local authority and region.
 Year: 2012/13 (Revised).
 Coverage: England.
 *SFR01_2014_AT.xls* | *table_19_english.csv*| Local Authority tables - Table 19: Percentage of pupils in state-funded mainstream schools making expected progress in English between key stage 2 and key stage 4, by local authority and region.
 Year: 2008/09 to 2012/13.
 Coverage: England.
+*SFR01_2014_AT.xls* | *table_19_mathematics.csv*| Local Authority tables - Table 19: Percentage of pupils in state-funded mainstream schools making expected progress in Mathematics between key stage 2 and key stage 4, by local authority and region.
+Year: 2008/09 to 2012/13.
+Coverage: England.